TejasLamba2006/AdminWatchdog/README.md

 ### Available Placeholders

-- `%player%` - The player who executed the command
+- `%player%` - The player who executed the command (for player commands)
+- `%sender%` - The sender who executed the command (for console commands)
 - `%command%` - The full command that was executed
 - `%time%` - Formatted timestamp